 Hartford, one of the nation’s oldest cities, is a rich epicenter for history, culture, sports, the arts, and museums.
 Hartford is Connecticut’s largest inland city and serves as its capital.
 Hartford is also the fourth largest Connecticut city behind Bridgeport, New Haven, and Stamford.
-Nearby towns include Glastonbury, Manchester, New Britain, East Hartford, Windsor, South Windsor, Bloomfield, West Hartford, Simsbury and Farmington.
-Prior to being set up as a trading colony of the Netherland’s in 1614, a number of American Indian tribes inhabited the area.
-Hockey has always been important to the area and following the exit of the NHL’s Harford Whalers, the AHL's Hartford Wolf Pack now calls Hartford home.
-Historically, Hartford has been home to a number of literary giants including Harriet Beecher Stowe and Mark Twain who wrote their works while residing there.
+Nearby towns include Glastonbury, Manchester, New Britain, East Hartford, Windsor, South Windsor, Bloomfield, West Hartford, Simsbury, and Farmington.
+Prior to being set up as a trading colony of the Netherlands in 1614, a number of American Indian tribes inhabited the area.
+Hockey has always been important to the area, and following the exit of the NHL’s Hartford Whalers, the AHL’s Hartford Wolf Pack now calls Hartford home.
+Historically, Hartford has been home to a number of literary giants, including Harriet Beecher Stowe and Mark Twain, who wrote their works while residing there.

 The Hartford Courant is the nation’s oldest continually published newspaper and covers Hartford, West Hartford, Middletown, and Manchester, Connecticut.

-Over the past decade, towns in Hartford, including West Hartford, Avon and Simsbury have become a thriving area of business, art, technology, e-commerce, law firms, and entertainment.
-East Hartford is home to numerous Connecticut-focused organizations and incubators serving startups, entrepreneurs, early-stage companies, software companies and other technology businesses.
-CCAT, (Connecticut Center for Advanced Technology) is located in East Hartford and is a nonprofit corporation founded in 2004 that serves as an innovative economic development center of excellence for the state, region and nation.
-East Hartford is also home to Crossroads Venture Group, a voluntary organization comprised of business attorneys, technology professionals and investment professionals committed to connecting venture capital, investment angels and investment professionals with Connecticut-based entrepreneurs, startup and early-stage growth companies.
-The Connecticut Technology Council is also located in East Hartford.
-CTC is a Connecticut association of technology companies providing leadership in areas of policy advocacy, community building and assistance for growing companies.
-Aeton Law Partners is a member of the Connecticut Technology Council and represents a number of its CT-based software, Internet and technology businesses.
+Over the past decade, towns in Hartford, including West Hartford, Avon, and Simsbury, have become a thriving area of business, art, technology, e-commerce, law firms, and entertainment.
+East Hartford is home to numerous Connecticut-focused organizations and incubators serving start-ups, entrepreneurs, early-stage companies, software companies, and other technology businesses.
+CCAT (Connecticut Center for Advanced Technology) is located in East Hartford and is a nonprofit corporation founded in 2004 that serves as an innovative economic development center of excellence for the state, region, and nation.
+East Hartford is also home to Crossroads Venture Group, a voluntary organization comprised of business attorneys, technology professionals, and investment professionals committed to connecting venture capital, investment angels, and investment professionals with Connecticut-based entrepreneurs, start-ups, and early-stage growth companies.
+The Connecticut Technology Council (CTC) is also located in East Hartford.
+CTC is a Connecticut association of technology companies that provides leadership in areas of policy advocacy, community building, and assistance for growing companies.
+Aeton Law Partners is a member of the Connecticut Technology Council and represents a number of its CT-based software, Internet, and technology businesses.

-Located just 15 minutes south of Hartford, Connecticut in Rocky Hill, is CT Innovations, the leading source of investment financing for Connecticut high-growth companies, entrepreneurs, and startups in the bioscience, information technology, financial technology and medical device industry.
-In 2009 CT Innovations added a Small Business Innovation Team to focus on providing small business grants, resources and partnership opportunities to small Connecticut-based business and in 2012 it merged with the Connecticut Development Authority, the state’s lender.
-CT Innovations also oversees CTNext, Connecticut’s innovation ecosystem that assists startups and entrepreneurs with the guidance, resources and networks to help accelerate their growth.
-CTNext’s flagship program is the Entrepreneur Innovations Awards (EIA) which provides funding to Connecticut startups, entrepreneurs and early-stage businesses for innovative project ideas.
-Aeton Law Partners represents a number of technology, e-commerce and software businesses that have successfully received funding from CT Innovations and its CTNext program.
+Located just 15 minutes south of Hartford, Connecticut in Rocky Hill is CT Innovations, the leading source of investment financing for Connecticut high-growth companies, entrepreneurs, and start-ups in the bioscience, information technology, financial technology, and medical device industry.
+In 2009 CT Innovations added a Small Business Innovation Team to focus on providing small business grants, resources, and partnership opportunities to small Connecticut-based business.
+In 2012, it merged with the Connecticut Development Authority, which is the state’s lender.
+CT Innovations also oversees CTNext, Connecticut’s innovation ecosystem that assists start-ups and entrepreneurs with the guidance, resources, and networks to help accelerate their growth.
+CTNext’s flagship program is the Entrepreneur Innovations Awards (EIA), which provides funding to Connecticut start-ups, entrepreneurs, and early-stage businesses for innovative project ideas.
+Aeton Law Partners represents a number of technology, e-commerce, and software businesses that have successfully received funding from CT Innovations and its CTNext program.

-Aeton Law Partners is just a 15 minute drive from downtown Hartford (exit 21 on I-91 south) and is located at 101 Centerpoint Drive, Suite 105 in Middletown, Connecticut.
-For more information about our firm or for directions, please call our Connecticut business lawyers at 860-724-2160.
+Aeton Law Partners is just a 15-minute drive from downtown Hartford (exit 21 on I-91 south) and is located at 101 Centerpoint Drive, Suite 105 in Middletown, Connecticut.
+For more information about our firm or for directions, please call our Connecticut business lawyers at 860.785.2099.